nishantpillai5/neovim_vscode_config/README.md

   - zp and zP to toggle sidebar and panel positions `workbench.action.positionPanelRight`
   - loading a saved session from dashboard breaks colors
+- Leetcode
-- Leetcode: run file in terminal
+  - run file in terminal